TROM-Jaro Linux offers a new twist on the concept of open source as free software.

 Thus, TROM-Jaro’s developers removed such packages and kept only existing trade-free packages and added others.
 Plus, the developers enabled AUR (Arch Users Repository) by default.

 The goal is to let TROM-Jaro users find more Arch applications by default rather than explain to them how to enable it.
 The new distro’s developers also have their own repository with a few packages integrated into TROM-Jaro.

 Manjaro Linux can bring you the best of two worlds.
 It puts a user-friendly face on an Arch-based distro and gives you a choice of sensible and productive desktop interfaces.

-Most Arch distros are for experienced or technically minded users.
+Most Arch distros are for experienced or technically-minded users.
 Manjaro-based distros — and TROM-Jaro now tops that list — are more user-friendly.
 Arch Linux derivatives are monsters to install and configure.
-Those processes require more than a passing knowledge with the command line interface.
+Those processes require more than a passing knowledge of the command line interface.
 Manjaro Linux — and yes, TROM-Jaro –are different.

 Both Manjaro and its step-distro TROM-Jaro are independent of Arch and have their own development teams.
 Of course, The TROM-Jaro team primarily extracts the “bad” from Manjaro and tweaks the rest.
 They both target newcomers to Linux, not the more technically inclined experienced Linux user.

 The bulk of software changes and GNOME tweaking has to do with philosophical differences that drive Manjaro to be more user-friendly than Arch Linux and TROM-Jaro to customize Manjaro and the GNOME desktop.

 TROM-Jaro is based on a rolling-release updating process.
 Users get the latest Linux updates very fast.
 However, the developers put a stop-gap measure in place to prevent software errors caused by too-fast updating.